Eight persons booked into Detention Center Tuesday - WyoToday.com

 All persons arrested or cited are presumed innocent until convicted in a court of law

-During the past 24 hours ending at 7 a.m.
-Friday, June 4, 2021, three persons were booked into the Fremont County Detention Center in Lander for charges five misdemeanor charges.
-There were 41 calls for service in the past 24 hour period.
+During the past 72 hours ending at 7 a.m.
+Monday, June 7, 2021, 10 persons were booked into the Fremont County Detention Center in Lander for charges including three alcohol-related charges, one felony charge and 16 misdemeanor charges.
+There were 90 calls for service in the past 72 hour period.

-The detention center today reported its inmate population at 174 individuals that it is responsible for.
-Of these, six inmates are being housed outside of the county.
+The detention center today reported its inmate population at 180 individuals that it is responsible for.
+Of these, one inmate is on home detention and six inmates are being housed outside of the county.

 Arrests/Citations June 1 to June 2/2021